Padres rally from late 6-run deficit, beat Dodgers 8-7 in 11

+“Definitely a good preview of what should come in October,” San Diego’s Eric Hosmer said.

+The Padres could take plenty of extra warmth back home after a stirring comeback and an impressive finish gave them an early advantage in this unfolding showdown.

-LOS ANGELES (AP) — Fernando Tatís Jr. scored on Eric Hosmer’s sacrifice fly in the 11th inning, and the San Diego Padres rallied from a late six-run deficit for an 8-7 victory over the Los Angeles Dodgers on Sunday night.
+Fernando Tatís Jr. scored on Hosmer’s sacrifice fly in the 11th inning, and the Padres rallied from a late six-run deficit for an 8-7 victory over Los Angeles and their fourth win in seven largely thrilling games against the Dodgers.

-Manny Machado delivered the tying RBI single in the ninth inning for the Padres, who claimed their third win in this dramatic four-game series between Southern California rivals in appropriately theatrical fashion.
+Manny Machado delivered the tying RBI single in the ninth inning for the Padres, who claimed their third win in this four-game series between Southern California rivals in appropriately dramatic fashion.

+“I think we certainly made a statement,” said Hosmer, who also had an RBI single in the eighth.
+“The whole baseball world was watching these games, and I think we showed we can compete with these guys.
+We respect who they are, we respect what they’ve done, but we’re certainly not going to back down from them.”

-San Diego trailed 7-1 entering the seventh, but scored two runs in each of the next three innings to force the defending World Series champs into extras on a chilly night at Chavez Ravine.
+The Padres trailed 7-1 entering the seventh, but scored two runs in each of the next three innings to force the defending World Series champs into extras.
+After scoring an 11th-inning run without a hit, San Diego won for the fourth time its last five matchups with the powerhouse Dodgers, who took the first two at Petco Park last weekend.

-After Los Angeles failed to score in the 10th with the bases loaded and one out, San Diego scored without getting a hit in the 11th.
-Tatís started on second, stole third and scored easily on Hosmer’s long fly off Garrett Cleavinger (0-1), who was making his Dodgers debut and second career major league appearance.
+“For us, it felt like a lot of missed opportunities, and then some good moments, but we weren’t able to shut the door on them when we needed to,” said Chris Taylor, who hit a three-run homer in the sixth for Los Angeles.
+“We know we didn’t play our best baseball, and that’s one where we’ve got to take care of business and win.”

-Tim Hill (1-2) escaped his 10th-inning jam by striking out pinch-hitter Clayton Kershaw and rookie DJ Peters, who swung at a fastball well above the strike zone on a full count.
+Los Angeles failed to score in the 10th with the bases loaded and one out.
+Tim Hill (1-2) escaped the jam by striking out pinch-hitter Clayton Kershaw and rookie DJ Peters, who could have ended the game if he hadn’t swung at a fastball well above the strike zone on a full count.

+Tatís started the 11th on second, stole third and scored easily on Hosmer’s long fly off Garrett Cleavinger (0-1), who was making his Dodgers debut and second career major league appearance.

-Mark Melancon then earned his eighth save by retiring Mookie Betts and Corey Seager with two runners on to secure another remarkable victory for the Padres in a game that lasted a few seconds less than five hours.
+Mark Melancon then earned his eighth save by retiring Mookie Betts and Corey Seager with two runners on to secure the rubber match, which lasted a few seconds less than five hours.

-With this impressive comeback, San Diego has won four of its last five matchups with LA after the powerhouse Dodgers took the first two at Petco Park last weekend.
+“I think that the net (result) is they outplayed us,” said Dodgers manager Dave Roberts, who didn’t hide his distaste for his bullpen’s poor performance.
+“All the games were close, but over seven games, they outplayed us. … It’s more about us.
+When we pitch well, we win.”

-Chris Taylor hit a three-run homer and pinch-hitter Sheldon Neuse also homered during a five-run sixth inning by the Dodgers.
-Justin Turner drove in two early runs for the defending World Series champs.
+Pinch-hitter Sheldon Neuse homered before Taylor’s three-run shot in a five-run sixth inning by the Dodgers.

-Victor Caratini drove in two runs in the seventh for San Diego, and he singled and scored in the ninth before Machado brought home Tatís, who had hit his fifth homer in three games way back in the fourth inning.
+But Victor Caratini drove in two runs in the seventh for San Diego, and he singled and scored in the ninth before Machado brought home Tatís, who had hit his fifth homer in three games way back in the fourth inning.

 The Dodgers’ bullpen wasted an outstanding start by Dustin May, who yielded two hits and struck out a career-best 10 over six dominant innings.
-Although he gave up Tatís’ latest big homer, the big redhead otherwise stifled San Diego’s powerful lineup — which had no problems against LA’s relievers.

-Caratini had a two-run single in the seventh, and Eric Hosmer had an RBI single during San Diego’s two-run eighth.
-The Padres then strung together four singles in the ninth to even it.

-Joe Musgrove labored through three innings for the Padres, giving up two runs and three hits on 77 pitches — but the Dodgers also stranded nine runners in the first five innings, and it came back to haunt them.
+Joe Musgrove labored through three innings for the Padres, giving up two runs and three hits on 77 pitches — but the Dodgers also stranded nine runners in the first five innings.

-Max Muncy drew four walks in the first six innings, matching his career high.

 NO PEEKING